 When you combine all these for a specific time and place, the result is a specific style of martial arts.
 That style is an answer to the violence certain people face in their lives, then and there.
 The way they experience and therefor define that violence has an immediate and direct impact on what the style looks like.
 The result is that each style has its own logic, its own way of viewing things and is an entity in it’s own right.

 Martial arts error prevention and its consequences

-As the style matures, teachers define a curriculum, guidelines, texts and rules to clarify everything for the students.
+As the style matures, teachers define a curriculum, guidelines, texts, and rules to clarify everything for the students.
 These are the type system.
-They prevent you from inserting the wrong data, from going against the style’s own logic.
+They prevent you from inserting the wrong data, and from going against the style’s own logic.

 You want to see this system in action?
-Go to a shotokan class and throw a muay thay-style roundhouse kick.
+Go to a Shotokan class and throw a muay Thai-style roundhouse kick.
 It’ll take about half a second for somebody to say “you’re doing it wrong.” and then explain why.

 In and of itself that isn’t wrong, on the contrary.
-Teaching is an ongoing process where you alternate giving information, ingraining it and then explaining how it interacts/affects the other information you already taught.
-This last part means expanding upon previous knowledge and to help the student understand it better; it sets him up to learn what’s coming next.
+Teaching is an ongoing process where you alternate giving information, ingraining it, and then explaining how it interacts/affects the other information you already taught.
+This last part means expanding upon previous knowledge and helping the student understand it better; it sets him up to learn what’s coming next.

 This also implies a timeline for certain information: you learn technique/concept/skill A before you learn technique/concept/skill G. Otherwise, G doesn’t make sense because you haven’t learned B,C,D,E,F which are all part of G.